 Unfortunately, the secrecy of the occult means that there’s no list - probably never was a list - of the translations that William Alexander did.
 If I were an occultist I could probably put together a list of good guesses as to what might have been on the list, had there been one.
 As I’m not, I’m just going to list below a few that he definitely translated (and some that he definitely didn’t) that I found being mentioned in books.

-A translation William Alexander did do: Helena Petrovna Blavatsky wrote in her diary that William Alexander had sent her a copy of a translation he’d done of Abbot Trithemius’ Prophecies.
+A translation William Alexander did do: in 1898 Helena Petrovna Blavatsky wrote in her diary that William Alexander had sent her a copy of a translation he’d done of Abbot Trithemius’ Prophecies.

 And another: a text referred to in letters written by William Alexander as Ms 476.
 Googling on the web, this was not as easy to identify as I’d supposed: I found several manuscripts numbered 476, and none of them looked more likely to be the one William Alexander meant, than any of the others.
 I’ll suggest that he meant Harleian Ms 476, because it’s easy to get at: all the Harleian manuscripts are in the British Library.
 The BL’s Ms 476 is volume two of the diaries for 1641-42 written by John Moore, MP and one of the signers of Charles II’s death warrant.
 One source I found said that there were references to astrology in it.
 It’s in English but might well have needed a translation as apparently the writing is so awful it’s almost impossible to make any sense of it.